What Is Kenya Barris's Net Worth and Salary?

 "black-ish" Franchise

 Barris earned his greatest critical recognition yet in 2014, when he created the ABC sitcom "black-ish."
-Starring Tracee Ellis Ross, Anthony Anderson, Marcus Scribner, Yara Shahidi, and Laurence Fishburne, among many others, the show focuses on the lives of an upper-class Black family as they deal with a myriad of personal and sociopolitical events.
-In addition to creating "black-ish," Barris has directed and written many of the episodes.
-The show has received numerous awards and nominations over the years, including multiple NAACP Image Awards and a Golden Globe Award for Best Actress for Tracee Ellis Ross.
+Starring Tracee Ellis Ross, Anthony Anderson, Marcus Scribner, Yara Shahidi, and Laurence Fishburne, among many others, the show focused on the lives of an upper-class Black family as they deal with a myriad of personal and sociopolitical events.
+In addition to creating "black-ish," Kenya wrote and directed many of the episodes.
+The show received numerous awards and nominations, including multiple NAACP Image Awards and a Golden Globe Award for Best Actress for Tracee Ellis Ross.

 Due to the runaway success of "black-ish," Barris created a spinoff called "grown-ish" with Larry Wilmore in 2018.
 The series follows Zoey, the eldest daughter of the Johnson family, as she sets off on her path toward adulthood.
-In addition to Yara Shahidi starring as Zoey, "grown-ish" features Deon Cole, Francia Raisa, Chloe Bailey, Trevor Jackson, and Chris Parnell, among others.
-In 2019, Barris co-created a second spinoff to "black-ish" called "mixed-ish," which was designed as a prequel to the former series; the other creators were Peter Saji and Tracee Ellis Ross.
+In addition to Yara Shahidi starring as Zoey, "grown-ish" featured Deon Cole, Francia Raisa, Chloe Bailey, Trevor Jackson, and Chris Parnell.
+In 2019, Kenya co-created a second spinoff to "black-ish" called "mixed-ish," which was designed as a prequel to the former series; the other creators were Peter Saji and Tracee Ellis Ross.
 Barris loosely based the show on the early life of his wife, Dr. Rania Barris, portrayed as a youth by Arica Himmel.
 Other cast members included Tika Sumpter, Gary Cole, and Mark-Paul Gosselaar.
 Following two seasons, "mixed-ish" was canceled in 2021.

 $100 Million Netflix Deal